Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 Central Hokkaido Ski Resorts Near Furano

-Furano is an agricultural town in central Hokkaido (25,000 population) with an excellent mid-size ski resort and plenty of bars and restaurants allowing you to experience Japanese hospitality and culture.
-Although becoming more crowded every season, Furano is a great hub to access several outstanding off the radar Central Hokkaido ski destinations.
-All within driving distance for day trip skiing.
-Both ski resort and backcountry.
+Furano is a small agricultural town in central Hokkaido (20,000 population) with an excellent mid-size ski resort and plenty of bars and restaurants allowing you to experience true Japanese hospitality and local culture.

 Location

-126 miles (203km) from Niseko
+126 miles (203km) from Niseko.

-78 miles (125km) from Chitose International Airport
+78 miles (125km) from Chitose International Airport.

 Furano Ski Resort - Central Hokkaido

-If you have ever skied Niseko, you will notice the distinct lack of crowds at Furano Ski Resort despite the growth in recent popularity.
-After all, this is probably the best ski resort in Central Hokkaido and one of the top up and coming Japan ski mountains.
+This is probably the best ski resort in Central Hokkaido and one of the top up and coming Japan ski mountains.
 Express ski lifts take you to the top in a little over ten minutes accessing over 3180 vertical feet of powder runs along with very good off-piste ski terrain.

 Furano Ski Tours >